Counting of votes underway in violence-marred Sindh local govt elections

-The vote count in the first phase of local bodies' elections in Sindh began after polling, marred by violence — aerial firing at polling stations, scuffles and deaths — came to an end at 5pm on Sunday.
+The vote counting process in the first phase of local bodies elections in Sindh is currently underway after polling marred by violence — including aerial firing, scuffles and deaths — came to an end at 5pm on Sunday.

 The Election Commission of Pakistan (ECP) said voters at polling stations, where the voting process was suspended, will be given time equivalent to the period of disruption in the polling process.
 The polls were held in the province's 14 districts.